8 Items for Your Autumn Home Project List

 Steps you take this fall to maintain your home can keep you warm this winter and protect your property from loss.

 As you take advantage of fall weather to work on projects around your home, pay special attention to these potential trouble spots:

 - Clean out your gutters.
 Remove leaves and other debris from your gutters first by hand to get rid of the large particles, and then with a scraping tool and water hose before cold weather arrives.
 This helps to prevent overflows and ice damming.
 Ice dams are caused when snow melts on a heated part of the roof, then refreezes on a colder portion of the roof.
 This creates a dam and allows water to back up under the shingles, causing damage to insulation and interior ceilings or walls.
 The University of Minnesota Extension Service has more information about preventing ice dams.

 - Make sure downspouts properly guide the water away from the home.
-An Environmental Protection Agency technical bulletin recommends directing downspouts a minimum of 5 feet from the foundation, preferably 10 feet.
+Direct downspouts at least 6 feet from the foundation.

 - Use door sweeps and caulk to block drafty areas of the home from the winter cold.
 Common areas for these are recess lighting areas, electrical outlets, door frames and windows.